-The slope of the thermal profile was established assuming a generational improvement in thermal solution performance of the Intel reference design.
-For an example of Intel® Core $^{^{\text{\tiny M}}}2$ Duo processor with 4MB cache in ATX platform, its improvement is about 16% over the Intel reference design (RCBFH-3).
+The slope of the thermal profile was established to be the same as the Intel liquid cooling solution thermal solution performance.
 This performance is expressed as the slope on the thermal profile and can be thought of as the thermal resistance of the heatsink attached to the processor, Ψ{CA} (Refer to Section 3.1).
 The intercept on the thermal profile assumes a maximum ambient operating condition that is consistent with the available chassis solutions.

-The thermal profiles for the processor are defined such that a single thermal solution (e.g., RCBFH-3 or BTX TMA Type II reference design) can be used for all 775_VR_CONFIG_06 processors (TDP = 65 W).
-See the document of Intel® Pentium® 4 Processor on 90 nm Process in the 775-Land LGA Package Thermal and Mechanical Design Guidelines for the further information of RCBFH-3.
-See Chapter 5 for a discussion of the BTX TMA Type II reference design.
+The thermal profiles for the processor are defined such that a single thermal solution (e.g., ALCT reference design) can be used for Intel[®] Core[TM]2 Extreme processor QX6800 B3 Stepping and QX9770 C0 Stepping processors.
+See Chapter 5 for a discussion of the ALCT reference design.
 To determine compliance to the thermal profile, a measurement of the actual processor power dissipation is required.
 The measured power is plotted on the Thermal Profile to determine the maximum case temperature.
-Using the example in Figure 3 for a processor dissipating 50W the maximum case temperature is 58 °C. See the datasheet for the thermal profile.
+Using the example in Figure 3 for a processor dissipating 110W the maximum case temperature is 52.2°C. See the datasheet for the thermal profile.